solana-auth/spec/README.md

 At this point in time we will focus on formalizing existing best practices and standards instead of creating a new authentication protocol from scratch.

+## Scope

+The scope of this specification is limited to verifying the ownership of a Solana identity by signing a message or transaction.

+This specification does not cover:

+- Handling JWT tokens, cookies, or other authentication tokens.
+- Handling sessions.
+- Handling OAuth tokens.
+- Handling sessions.

+While these are important topics and needed for a robust authentication solution, they are out of scope for this specification.
+They might be added in the future if there is a need for them or we see patterns emerge.

 ## Features